How to get the volume right in your videos

 Ben Hess is a director, cinematographer, filmmaker, and Epidemic Sound Ambassador.
 Check out his YouTube channel here.

-Looking for high-quality royalty free music for your projects?
+Looking for high-quality music for your projects?
 We've got you covered!

 If you want to learn more about about adjusting audio levels, check out our video with Epidemic Sound ambassador Meredith Marsh below.